 Description

-Organizations can now setup SSO in Jamf Account using an Identity Provider (IdP).
-This enables organization administrators to configure their chosen IdP in Jamf Account and then utilize their SSO credentials for login to Jamf Account as well as some Jamf Apps (now including Jamf Pro, full list here); however, users will still be able to log in with a Jamf ID.
+You can now setup SSO in Jamf Account using an Identity Provider (IdP).
+Users with the organization administrator or administrator roles can configure an integration with your existing IdP in Jamf Account.
+Once the SSO connection is complete, users from your organization can utilize their SSO credentials for login to Jamf Account as well as some Jamf Apps (now including Jamf Pro, full list here); however, users will still be able to log in with a Jamf ID unless you turn off that ability.

 For more information on the benefits of SSO through Jamf Account and why Jamf has gone this route, please see the Configuring SSO in Jamf Account blog.